rhel-labs/instruqt/image-mode-day2/02-switch-an-image/assignment.md

 The editor will automatically save changes.
 Once you see Changes Saved in the upper right, you can return to the [button label="Terminal" background="#ee0000" color="#c7c7c7"](tab-0) tab.
 You can also use 'Ctrl s' or 'Cmd s' to save depending on your OS.

-Use podman to build the image.
+Use podman to build the image
 ===
 With our changes in the Containerfile saved, we will run `podman build` to get a new image.
 But this time we'll set a specific tag by adding `v2` to the end of the container name.
 The container tools once again reuse the pre-existing layers, only adding one for our new web page.